Myocard-DX Side Effects

 Generic Name: dopamine

-Note: This page contains information about the side effects of dopamine.
-Some of the dosage forms included on this document may not apply to the brand name Myocard-DX.
+Note: This document contains side effect information about dopamine.
+Some of the dosage forms listed on this page may not apply to the brand name Myocard-DX.

 For the Consumer

 Applies to dopamine: parenteral injection concentrate for iv infusion, parenteral injection for iv infusion

 - Phentolamine is the local antidote for peripheral ischemia resulting from extravasation of dopamine.115 116

 - Phentolamine should be given as soon as possible after extravasation is noted.115 116